dsv-su/gdpr-portal/readme.md

 * Clone the repository

-* Please make sure to switch to production branch if you are running on production server

-* In case of development instance, please make sure to build the static assets.
-Refer to compiled assets for more information

 * Move into the directory

-* Install the dependencies composer install
+* Install the dependencies. `composer install`

 * Make sure that .env file is present and configured as needed (copy .env.example to .env and fill in with your data)

-* Make sure that gdpr.ini file is present and configured with the systems (copy gdpr.ini.example to .ini and fill in with your data)
+* Make sure that gdpr.ini file is present and configured with the configuration details for each system (copy gdpr.ini.example to .ini and fill in with your data)

-* Either create application key manually or do that with a command php artisan key:generate
+* Either create application key manually or do that with a command `php artisan key:generate`

-* Make sure that APP_ENV=production and APP_DEBUG=false for production environments (this should prevent unneeded error detailed data exposure)
+* In the `.env` file, make sure that APP_ENV=production and APP_DEBUG=false for production environments (this should prevent unneeded error detailed data exposure)

 * The redirect URL addresses are in the form BASE-URL/auth/PLUGIN-name/callback

-* Open the config/mail.php file and set the needed values within the from element
+* If you need to change the email configuration.
+Open the config/mail.php file and set the needed values within the from element

-* Create the database

-* Run php artisan migrate from terminal (this should create database and more)
+* Create the database with `php artisan migrate` (this should create database tables needed)

-* Running php artisan serve would serve the app in development (or configure the server of your choice)

-* Run php artisan queue:work to start the ques.
+* Finally run `php artisan queue:work` OR any process monitor for your OS to start the processes for the pluginshandling.

 ## 4. Database